 Upon receipt of process, pertinent information is recorded in a computerized processing system.
 All process must have advanced fees or an attorney account to bill or it will be sent back to the court without service.
 The system records the employee number of the entry person, attorney information, case information, and specific service information, as well as the deputy assigned the paper.
-The five process deputies serve the majority of the process received by the Civil Division.
-The geographical area for service is primarily within the city limits of Lincoln and is divided into five districts.
+The four process deputies serve the majority of the process received by the Civil Division.
+The geographical area for service is primarily within the city limits of Lincoln and is divided into four districts.
 These districts are delineated to more evenly distribute the number of services among the deputies and reduce their travel time/mileage between attempts.
 When the deputy serves the papers, or when the statutory return date is reached with no service having been made, a return is sent to the court for every paper received.
 Return information is also computerized and accessible online at the Civil Process Inquiry webpage.

 The Sergeant and deputy assigned to Personnel & Training Section are responsible for conducting new applicant testing, ordering and issuing of equipment, and the ongoing training needs of the Office.
 The hiring process involves the initial applicant testing, interviewing, background investigations and the general selection process.
 The Sheriff’s Office provides most all equipment used by deputies and in their cruisers, and maintaining the needed items is a continuous duty.
 The Sheriff requires all his deputies to receive a minimum of 40 hours of in-service training a year, twice as many hours as is required by law.
 Our deputies are scheduled in such a way as to allow for the necessary training time while not diminishing the ability to carry out the duties of the Office.
 Traditionally the Office conducts most training in the winter when calls for service are the lowest.
 The Personnel/Training staff analyzes the training needs of the Office, seeks out suitable instructors, and then sets up a training schedule so that all deputies may attend.